Anti-Racism Resources

 Resmaa Menakem

-I highly recommend this list of “Healing Practitioners“ that Susan Raffo created.
+And, this is an extensive list of “Healing Practitioners“ that Susan Raffo created, many of whom are somatic practitioners.
 Raffo writes, “This list is broken down between BIPOC practitioners and white practitioners.
 When I have the information, I share if the person is queer/trans or just queer recommended, if they take insurance, if they speak any language other than or in addition to English (at this point, everyone on this list speaks English and sometimes additional languages), and if they have experience with people with disabilities.
 Trans/nonbinary folks have an asterisk next to their name if this is part of their public identities and/or I have asked for their consent…”

 “Healing is not just about what we experience in the present, it’s also about how we understand the past, how we name our histories and frame the times in which we live.”